 During his career on the ice, Ramsay played for ten championship teams.
 He earned the nickname "Rammer" for his toughness and relentless style of physical play.
 Ramsay had more than 300 penalty minutes eight times in his career but also hit double digits in goals for times in his career.

 Ramsay's head coaching career began in St. Petersburg, Florida in the Atlantic Coast Hockey League.
-He then made stops in Port Huron and Muskegon in the United Hockey League and in eight seasons as a head coach has compiled a record of 260-185-49.
+He made stops in Port Huron and Muskegon in the United Hockey League before arriving in Tulsa.

-A native of Dryden, Ontario, Ramsay now resides in Broken Arrow, Oklahoma with his wife Jennifer, daughter Natalie, and son Reid.
+Ramsay resides in Broken Arrow, Oklahoma with his wife Jennifer, daughter Natalie, and son Reid.